 Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

-The Fairy Trulli of Alberobello and the White Ostuni
+The Fairy Trulli of Alberobello and Ostuni, the White City

 The Baroque Cities of Lecce and Martina Franca